 Pour Over Will

-When you arrange to leave your estate to your heirs or other beneficiaries, you want to make sure those assets are persevered, and your wishes are carried out properly.
+When you arrange to leave your estate to your heirs or other beneficiaries, you want to make sure those assets are preserved, and your wishes are carried out properly.

 For people utilizing trusts for estate planning, a pour over will can provide a safety net that ensures the distribution of assets according to your wishes.
-For guidance on pour-over wills, please don’t hesitate to contact Bassett Murray Law Group in Ann Arbor, Michigan, at (734) 930-9200.
+For guidance on pour-over wills, please don’t hesitate to contact Bassett Murray Law Group in Ann Arbor and Petoskey, Michigan, at (734) 930-9200.

 What is a Pour-Over Will?